matthew9510/my-request-performer/backend/README.md

 3. Open the `src/app.js` file and replace all words `template` with the name of your endpoint, in our example we'll be renaming everything to `requests`.

-4. From the terminal run:
+4. From the terminal navigate to the newly created directory and run:

         serverless deploy